Billie Eilish: 2018–2020: When We All Fall Asleep, Where Do We Go?

-On January 14, 2020, Eilish was announced as performer of the title track for the 25th installment in the James Bond film franchise, No Time to Die, written and produced with her brother.
+On January 14, 2020, Eilish was announced as the performer of the title track for No Time to Die, the 25th installment in the James Bond film franchise, written and produced with her brother.
 With this announcement, Eilish became the youngest artist to write and perform a James Bond theme song.
 It became the second Bond theme song to top the British official charts and the first Bond theme performed by a female artist to do so.
 It was also Eilish's first number-one single in the UK.
-At the 62nd Grammy Awards, she became the youngest person to win the four main Grammy categories – Best New Artist, Record of the Year, Song of the Year, and Album of the Year – in the same year.
-During the COVID-19 pandemic, Eilish and her brother performed for both iHeart Media's Living Room Concert for America, and Global Citizen's Together at Home concert series, singing a cover of Bobby Hebb's "Sunny" for the latter.
+At the 62nd Annual Grammy Awards, she became the youngest person to win the four main Grammy categories – Best New Artist, Record of the Year, Song of the Year, and Album of the Year – in the same year.
+During the COVID-19 pandemic, Eilish and her brother performed for both iHeart Media's Living Room Concert for America and Global Citizen's Together at Home concert series, singing a cover of Bobby Hebb's "Sunny" for the latter.
 Both virtual concerts were an effort to raise awareness and funds towards fighting the disease.
 On April 10, 2020, "Ilomilo" was sent to Italian contemporary hit radio stations by Universal Music Group, as When We All Fall Asleep, Where Do We Go?s seventh and final single.
 On July 30, 2020, Eilish released "My Future", her first original release since "No Time to Die", along with an animated video.
 In 2020, she became the youngest person to feature on the Forbes Celebrity 100 list, with earnings of $53 million.
 In September 2020, Eilish released a collection of branded ukuleles with guitar manufacturer Fender.

-In October 2020, Eilish announced a livestream concert titled Where Do We Go?
-The Livestream set to air from Los Angeles on October 24, with proceeds from the show's merchandise raising funds to support event crew members affected by the COVID-19 pandemic.
+On October 7, 2020, Eilish announced a virtual concert titled Where Do We Go?
+The Livestream.
+Staged in Los Angeles on October 24, the performance utilised extended reality (XR) technology and featured drummer Andrew Marshall and Eilish's brother, Finneas.
+Ticket proceeds were used to support touring crew members affected by COVID-19 cancellations via Crew Nation.
 In a Vanity Fair interview, Eilish said she was working on "sixteen new songs and lov[ing] them all", revealing an upcoming musical project.
-Eilish won three Billboard Music Awards on October 24—Billboard Music Award for Top Female Artist, Billboard Music Award for Top Billboard 200 Album (When We All Fall Asleep, Where Do We Go?), and Billboard Music Award for Top New Artist—out of the 12 that she was nominated for.
+Eilish won three Billboard Music Awards on October 24—Top Female Artist, Top Billboard 200 Album (When We All Fall Asleep, Where Do We Go?), and Top New Artist—out of the 12 that she was nominated for.
 Also that month, she announced a new single, "Therefore I Am", which was released along with its video on November 12, 2020.
 Eilish performed "Therefore I Am" and "My Future" at the Jingle Ball in December 2020.